By Stephen Brown and Erik Kirschbaum

 Merkel's spokesman Steffen Seibert said the chancellor has "no preference for who runs against her" in the 2013 campaign.

 Steinbrueck's launch this week of proposals for tough new restrictions on the banking sector have mollified some critics on the left wing of the SPD, who mistrusted him for his centrist economic policy ideas.

 The SPD, Germany's oldest party which celebrates its 150th anniversary next year, stands at around 26 percent in opinion polls compared with 38 percent for Merkel's conservatives.

 But the poor standing of Merkel's centre-right partners, the Free Democrats who are languishing at 4 percent, may force her back into an alliance with the SPD to secure a third term in office.

 The SPD insists its campaign goal is to lead the next government in coalition with its close allies, the Greens.
 Together the SPD and Greens score about 43 percent in polls.

 Steinbrueck hopes to tap into public anger at banks' perceived recklessness and culpability for the financial crisis.

-It is unclear he will change his style to lead the campaign.
 An avid chess player, Steinbrueck once said of his style on the board: "I often play very impulsively."